Gigaspaces/solution-hub/docs/repositories/repositories.md

-#### <a name="repositories"/>2.2 XAP Repositories
+#### <a name="repositories"/>2.2 Gigaspaces Repositories

-This part of the document explains how to configure and start using XAP Repositories with Spring Data.
+This part of the document explains how to configure and start using Gigaspaces Repositories with Spring Data.
 While one can try to directly operate with `GigaSpace` created from the [previous section](#support) to perform read and write operations, it is generally easier to use Spring Data Repositories for the same purposes.
-This approach significantly reduces the amount of boilerplate code from your data-access layer as well as gives you more flexibility and cleaner code which is easy to read and support. `GigaSpace` will be still available with `space()` method at `XapRepository` interface.
+This approach significantly reduces the amount of boilerplate code from your data-access layer as well as gives you more flexibility and cleaner code which is easy to read and support. `GigaSpace` will be still available with `space()` method at `GigaspacesRepository` interface.

-> Spring Data XAP supports all Spring Data Commons configuration features like exclude filters, standalone configuration, manual wiring, etc. For more details on how to apply them, please, refer to [Creating Repository Instances](http://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories.create-instances).
+> Spring Data Gigaspaces Supports all Spring Data Commons configuration features like exclude filters, standalone configuration, manual wiring, etc. For more details on how to apply them, please, refer to [Creating Repository Instances](http://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories.create-instances).

-To start with handy Spring Data XAP features you will need to create your repository interface extending `XapRepository` and tell Spring Container to look for such classes.
+To start with handy Spring Data Gigaspaces features you will need to create your repository interface extending `GigaspacesRepository` and tell Spring Container to look for such classes.

-> Spring Data XAP does not support `ignoreCase` and `nullHandling` in query expressions and `Sort`.
+> Spring Data Gigaspaces does not support `ignoreCase` and `nullHandling` in query expressions and `Sort`.

 An example of such user-defined repository with no additional functionality is given below:
 ```java